Watching File Changes with watchfiles

 {Change.modified: '/path/to/src/readme.md'}

 Filter callables receive the Change enum value and the path string (not a Path object) and should return True to watch the file or False to ignore it.
+This interface is intentionally simple so you can plug in your own logic without learning a DSL or subclassing anything.

 Configuration Parameters